-A Registered Conveyancer with at least three years relevant conveyancing experience can make application to the NZ Society of Conveyancers to become a Conveyancing Practitioner where if successful, they will be issued with a Practising Certificate.
-Conveyancing Practitioners may work for another practitioner or firm or can apply to the NZSOC to operate on their own account (see below).
+A Registered Conveyancer can make an application to the NZ Society of Conveyancers to become a Conveyancing Practitioner where if successful, they will be issued with a Practising Certificate.
+Conveyancing Practitioners can apply to the NZSOC to operate on their own account (see below).

 Criteria for Eligibility for a Practising Certificate

-- Be a fit and proper person (as defined by s83 Lawyers and Conveyancers Act)
+- Be a fit and proper person (as defined by s83 of the Lawyers and Conveyancers Act).

 - Payment of the applicable fee.

 - The applicant does not hold and has not applied to hold a practising certificate as a lawyer.

 - The applicant has completed the required undertakings in accordance with section 5 of the Act.

 - The practice (if any) to which the person is a member or employee must hold professional indemnity insurance